coldshrine/study-notes/books/designing-data-intensive-applications.md

 _Complex event processing_ (CEP) is an approach for analising event streams where you can specify rules to search for certain patterns of events in them.

 When a match is found, the engine emits a _complex event_.

+Queries are stored long-term, and events from the input streams continuously flow past them in search of a query that matches an event pattern.

+Implementations of CEP include Esper, IBM InfoSphere Streams, Apama, TIBCO StreamBase, and SQLstream.